Nasalsa

-Nasalsa was a Nubian queen of the Kingdom of Kush dated to the Twenty-fifth Dynasty of Egypt.
+Nasalsa was a Nubian queen of the Kingdom of Kush.
 She is known from a shabti, some inscriptions on tablets and cups, text on the stela of Khaliut, a dedication inscription and a text from Kawa.
 Dodson mentions that Nasalsa is named on the Enthronement Stela of Atlanersa and on the Election and Adoption Stelae of Aspelta.
 These stelae were from Gebel Barkal.

 Life

 Nasalsa was a daughter of Atlanersa, the sister-wife of Senkamanisken, and the mother of Kings Anlamani and Aspelta as well as of Queen Madiqen.

 Anlamani's stela (Kawa VIII) has a passage describing Nasalsa being called and finding her son on the throne: